grahamshaw1972/TeensyNumPad/keyboard-firmware-builder/README.md

 # TeensyNumPad Firmware
 TeensyNumPad uses QMK firmware.
-You can upload the teensynumpad.hex file to the Teensy++ 2.0 micro-controller using Teensy Loader : https://www.pjrc.com/teensy/loader.html
+You can flash the teensynumpad.hex file to the Teensy++ 2.0 micro-controller using Teensy Loader : https://www.pjrc.com/teensy/loader.html

 The .hex file was generated using Keyboard Firmware Builder: https://kbfirmware.com/